camunda/camunda-docs/docs/self-managed/zeebe-deployment/configuration/gateway.md

 ### zeebe.gateway.threads

+To handle many concurrent incoming requests, the user can do two things: scale the deployed gateways (if the standalone mode is in use), or increase the used resources and threads.

+The Zeebe Gateway uses one thread by default, but this should be set to a higher number if the gateway doesn’t exhaust its available resources and doesn’t keep up with the load.
+The corresponding environment variables look like this: `ZEEBE_GATEWAY_THREADS_MANAGEMENTTHREADS`.
+During benchmarking and when increasing the thread count, it may also make sense to increase the given resources, which are quite small in the Helm chart.

+For high availability and redundancy, two Zeebe Gateways are deployed by default with the Helm charts.
+To change that amount, set `zeebe-gateway.replicas=2` to a different number.
+Increasing the number of gateway replicas to more than one enables the possibility for quick failover; in the case one gateway dies, the remaining gateway(s) can handle the traffic.

+To explore how the gateway behaves, or what it does, metrics can be consumed.
+By default, the gateway exports Prometheus metrics, which can be scrapped under `:9600/actuator/prometheus`.

 | Field             | Description                                                                                                                                                                                           | Example value |
 | ----------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------- |
 | managementThreads | Sets the number of threads the gateway will use to communicate with the broker cluster.
 This setting can also be overridden using the environment variable `ZEEBE_GATEWAY_THREADS_MANAGEMENTTHREADS`. | 1             |